 I’ve been asked before if I keep all of my children’s work from year to year.
 My answer – mercy no!
-In this post, you will learn what you should consider keeping, and what you are free to pitch.
+In this post, learn what you should consider keeping and what you are free to pitch.

-There’s a temptation to keep every single thing as memories to look back on someday or as proof of homeschooling should someone ask to see it.
+There’s a temptation to keep every single thing as memories to look back on someday.
+Or, to squirrel away as proof of homeschooling should someone ask to see it.
 While you certainly could keep everything, there really is no need.
-Unless you love the idea of stuffing giant plastic tubs full of old schoolwork for each of your children year after year, you’re going to want a better plan.
+Unless you love the idea of stuffing giant plastic tubs full of old schoolwork for each of your children year after year, there is a better plan.
 What I’m sharing with you today has been my plan over the years.

 This post contains affiliate links.

 Throughout the school year, I try to stay somewhat organized as schoolwork is completed.
 All of the children’s work goes into subject folders or notebooks.
 For example, when a math lesson is completed and checked, it gets filed in the math folder for that particular child.
 All stories, newsletters, spelling tests, grammar sheets, etc. are filed in the language arts folder.
 I keep all the folders for each subject for each child in one simple box of hanging files.